AdaCore/gnatcoverage/testsuite/Qualif/OpEnviron/content.rst

    level.
 Later releases will support -O1, with or without inlining. -O2 or individual optimization flags are not supported.
 For Ada, suppression of run-time checks with ``-gnatp`` is allowed, however not mandatory."
-   4 (Coding standard) | "For criteria involving decisions or conditions in the DO-178B sense, binary Boolean operators shall be restricted to those with short-circuit semantics.
+   4 (Coding standard) | "For DO-178B level A qualification, binary Boolean operators shall be restricted to those with short-circuit semantics.
 These are ``and then`` and ``or else`` in Ada, with the rule enforced by the ``No_Direct_Boolean_Operator`` Restriction pragma in the GNAT Pro series of compilers."

 Extra options are allowed when they are known not to influence code generation, as, for example, warning control options.